Brinkbit/http-fs-api/README.md

 While the API is designed to handle paths, directories, and files as though the backend were an actual file system, it's important to note that your backend implementation does not need to be an actual filesystem.
 In fact, we recommend that you not store the manipulated resources on an actual filesystem but use some other form of data storage i.e. a database or S3 Buckets.

-All examples contained in this document are written as [ajax requests](http://api.jquery.com/jquery.ajax/) and use the fictitious `http://cats.com` as the domain.
+All examples contained in this document are written as HTTP requests, with the fictitious `http://animals.com` as the domain.
+The structure of the file system is as follows:

+TODO: replace with graphic.

++ animals/
+  + cats/
+    + siamese.jpg
+    + kindof_pretty_cat.png
+    + very_pretty_cat.gif
+    + more_pretty_cats/
+  + dogs/
+    + golden_retriever.bmp
+    + loyal_companion.png

 **[⬆ back to top](#table-of-contents)**